Introduction

 In England, a child is a person under the age of 18 years.

-Along the way, you collect new rights, freedoms and responsibilities.
+As you go through childhood, you gain new rights, freedoms and responsibilities.
 Below we tell you about some of the main ones.
 Please get in touch if we’ve not covered something that matters to you.

 Arrested and go to court